Jet Propulsion Laboratory: Transition to NASA

-In 1954, JPL teamed up with Wernher von Braun's engineers at the Army Ballistic Missile Agency's Redstone Arsenal in Huntsville, Alabama, to propose orbiting a satellite during the International Geophysical Year.
+In 1954, JPL, under director William Pickering, teamed up with Wernher von Braun's engineers at the Army Ballistic Missile Agency's Redstone Arsenal in Huntsville, Alabama, to propose orbiting a satellite during the International Geophysical Year.
 The team lost that proposal to Project Vanguard, and instead embarked on a classified project to demonstrate ablative re-entry technology using a Jupiter-C rocket.
 They carried out three successful sub-orbital flights in 1956 and 1957.
 Using a spare Juno I (a modified Jupiter-C with a fourth stage), the two organizations then launched the United States' first satellite, Explorer 1, on January 31, 1958.
 This significant achievement marked a new era for JPL and the US in the space race.

 Less than a year later in December 1958, JPL was transferred to the newly formed National Aeronautics and Space Administration (NASA).
 As a result of this transition, JPL became the agency's primary planetary spacecraft center, leading the design and operation of various lunar and interplanetary missions.
 The transfer to NASA marked the beginning of a "Golden Age" of planetary exploration for JPL in the 1960s and 1970s.
 JPL engineers designed and operated Ranger and Surveyor missions to the Moon that paved the way for the Apollo program.
 JPL proved itself a leader in interplanetary exploration with the Mariner missions to Venus, Mars, and Mercury, returning valuable data about our neighboring planets.

 Notably, JPL was early to employ female mathematicians.
 In the 1940s and 1950s, using mechanical calculators, women in an all-female computations group performed trajectory calculations.
 In 1961, JPL hired Dana Ulery as the first female engineer to work alongside male engineers as part of the Ranger and Mariner mission tracking teams.